 Life at Wake Forest

-At the Charlotte Center all students are leaders, but a select few hold formal positions such as Student Engagement Council members – whose mission is to build community and enhance the experience of fellow Charlotte MBA students – Honor Council members, peer mentors and tutors.
+In the In-Person MBA program, all students are leaders, but a select few hold formal positions such as Student Engagement Council members – whose mission it is to build community and enhance the experience of their fellow MBA students – Honor Council members, Student Ambassadors, and tutors.

-The Integrative Student Services and Market Readiness & Engagement departments are dedicated to students receiving a robust experience through external programming.
-Opportunities include the following:
+The Integrative Student Services and Market Readiness & Engagement teams are dedicated to students receiving a robust experience through external programming.

-- Deacon Discussion Series – program connecting the Wake Forest community with both internal and external leaders.
-Potential DDS speakers include senior business leaders in the Charlotte community, Wake Forest senior leadership, and panelists from a variety of industries, companies and functions.
+- Deacon Discussion Series – This program connects the Wake Forest community with both internal and external leaders.
+Potential DDS speakers include senior business leaders in the local community, Wake Forest senior leadership, and panelists from a variety of industries, companies and functions.

 - Company Information Sessions & Alumni Introductions – WFU alumni discuss the culture of the company they represent, serve as a connection into the company, and give advice on how to get your foot in the door.

-- Executive in Residence Program – provides students unique access to experts in specific fields, offering opportunities to network with leaders across a range of industries.
+- Executive in Residence Program – EIR sessions provide students unique access to experts in specific fields and offers opportunities to network with leaders across a range of industries.
 The program provides a deeper understanding of business practices and leadership development to enhance career growth.
 Only available to current MBA students, each student has the opportunity to sit down 1:1 with the EIR for 30-45 minutes, discussing topics ranging from professional development to leadership advice.

-- MBA Meetups – Get-togethers where current students, alumni, and prospective students have the chance to spend time together in a casual networking environment.
-We host a variety of meetups including mingling at local breweries in Charlotte, fun family activities, and service projects.
+- MBA Meetups – These engagement activities provide current students, alumni, and prospective students the chance to spend time together in a casual networking environment.
+We host a variety of meetups at local restaurants and breweries, sporting events and game venues, and wellness and service organizations.